 Gabriel and Sarah Chrisman are a married couple who specialize in late 19th-century history and culture; we bring back as many elements of 19th-century culture and technology as humanly possible in our everyday lives.
-Gabriel is a trained archivist and librarian.
+Gabriel is a trained archivist and librarian, who also crafts hand-built bicycles.
 Sarah writes books about the Victorian era which incorporate the details we learn by living as we choose.
 A typical day

 Our home was built in 1888/89.
 We wear Victorian-style clothes every day, use a wood-burning stove and an antique ice box, and incorporate countless other details of everyday Victorian life into our own daily lives.
 The way we choose to live provides us a depth of insight which gives an exceptional vibrancy and realism to Sarah's historical fiction.
 Be sure to check out her internationally acclaimed Tales of Chetzemoka series!
 The Edinburgh Book Review says these books bring history to life "by imbuing each character and their backdrop with all the small details that make up everyday life; shedding light on the sort of things others would perhaps take for granted."
 You can explore some of the "stories behind the stories" and get a small glimpse into the extensive research that goes into each book by visiting the Tales of Chetzemoka backstory pages: First Wheel in Town Love Will Find A Wheel

 We are NOT actors playing dress-up to portray "great men/women", but just ordinary people choosing to insert as much of history into our present as we can, and using our experiences to teach others.
 Sarah wears a corset 24/7, 365 days a year.
 All of Gabriel's current glasses date from the nineteenth century, from his 1850's green sunglasses, to his everyday gold-rimmed spectacles, to his pince-nez for reading.
 We don't have cell phones, or watch television; Sarah doesn't even have a driver's license.
 This is who we are.